-Plešivec or Ledový vrch (also called Jordán) is a volcanic basalt hill about 4 km northwest of the town of Litoměřice in the České středohoří Protected Landscape Area.
+Plešivec or also Ledový vrch (also popularly called Jordán) is a volcanic basalt pile about 4 km northwest of Litoměřice in the Czech Central Highlands Protected Landscape Area.

-The main attraction of the hill are the so-called ice pits at the foot of the largest rubble field, in which snow and ice stay long until spring and there is very cold air comming out in summer.
-This is due to the airtightness of the lower parts of the rubble field by certain type of rock, so that cold heavy air cannot escape from the resulting tub-shaped structures of these parts of the rubble field until it is replaced by even colder air next winter.
-In the past, there was a partial extraction of rubble.
-Only couple of old linden trees stand on and hold together the ruble fields.
-The more earth-rich parts of the rubble are covered with deciduous forest.
+The main attraction of the hill is the so-called ice pits at the foot of the largest debris field, which keep snow and ice long into the spring and in summer the air is very cold.
+This is due to the sealing of the lower parts of the debris field by weathering, so that the cold heavy air cannot escape from the tub-like shape of these parts of the debris field until it is replaced by colder air next winter.
+In the past, there has been partial debris removal.
+These are open, free-moving, and devoid of vegetation, with only sporadic contributions to their stabilisation from ancient lime trees.
+The earthen parts of the debris are covered with deciduous forest.

-Ice pits in Plešivec are among the most famous phenomena of their kind in the Bohemian Central Mountains, but they are a phenomenon known from many other places, such as Borečský vrch or Kamenná hůra.
-Below the peak there is an ice well with a constant water temperature from 5 to 7 °C. In the territory of the Plešivec Natural Monument, the common stag beetle, the largest beetle in Europe, which is a specially protected species, has found refuge.
+Ice pits on Plešivec are one of the most famous phenomena of this kind in the Bohemian Central Highlands, but it is a phenomenon known from many other places, e.g. Borečský vrch or Kamenná hůra.
+Below the peak there is an ice well with a permanent water temperature of 5 to 7 °C. The Plešivec Natural Monument is home to the hornbill, Europe's largest beetle, which is a specially protected species.

-In the top part of Plešivec there is also a lookout point that offers a beautiful view of the panorama of the Bohemian Central Mountains.
-The ascent to Plešivec can be taken as part of a trip along the Hlinná-Kamýk Nature Trail.
+In the upper part of Plešivec there is also a lookout point which offers a beautiful view of the panorama of the Bohemian Central Highlands.
+The climb to Plešivec can be included in a trip along the Hlinná-Kamýk Nature Trail.